-Accessory foods include items that fall outside of the staples food category.
-Accessory foods include snack and dessert foods.
+Accessory foods include items that fall outside of the staple food category.
+Accessory foods include certain snacks and dessert foods.
 However, it also includes items that would supplement or compliment a meal, such as cooking ingredients or seasonings.
 Although the SNAP program is designed to help families access healthy meals, keep in mind that not all eligible foods are necessarily healthy, such as certain accessory food items.

 Products You Cannot Buy Using Food Stamps in Maine

 There are certain products that are off-limits for purchase under the SNAP program in ME.
 One of the biggest categories of these products is non-food items.
 While this may seem obvious, keep in mind that oftentimes, grocery stores sell non-food items, as they are part of monthly necessities.
 Some examples of non-food items that you cannot purchase with SNAP benefits include:

 - Hygiene products.

 In addition to these items, you must also be aware that several consumable products are also not eligible for purchase with food stamp benefits.
 These include:

 SNAP food stamps cannot be used to purchase food for immediate consumption.
 Therefore, you may not use your benefits to purchase food at a restaurant.
 However, this also includes prepared or hot foods that are sold within store settings.

 For example, some delis in grocers sell hot chicken wings or other dishes that are ready for consumption at the point of purchase.
 These items may not be bought with food stamps even if you plan to consume the product at a later time.
 You may look for certain labels to help identify these products, such as “hot-and-ready” or “grab-and-go.”